cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 ## The rules

 Rules are described as python `class`'es inheriting from `lmake.Rule`, `lmake.AntiRule` or `lmake.SourceRule`.

+[lib/lmake/rules.py](lib/lmake/rules.html) can be used as a handy helper as it contains all the fields with a short comment.

 Such classes are either defined directly in `Lmakefile.py` or you can define a callable or a sub-module called `rules` that does the same thing when called/imported.
 For example you can define :